The Shell Between Us

 like a little green roof.

-A drop gathered—
+A shiny drop caught—

 and stayed.